SockDrawer/SockBot/docs/configuration.md

 one core configuration dictionary and one plugin configuration dictionary.

 Core configuration options are fixed and can be found described in the API documentation for [defaultConfig].
-Plugin configuration options are determined by the individual plugins and will vary from plugin to plugin.
+Plugin configuration options are determined by the individual plugins and will vary from plugin to plugin;
+consult each plugins' documentation for more details.

 [defaultConfig]: api/config/#defaultConfig